-The YNP Express Entry Program allows the territory to choose immigrants from the Federal pool of Express Entry candidates.
-Yukon employers who cannot find Canadian citizens or permanent residents to fill qualified job vacancies now have a chance to find candidates from abroad.
+The YNP Express Entry Program allows the territory to choose immigrants from the federal pool of Express Entry candidates.
+Yukon employers who can’t find Canadian citizens or permanent residents to fill job vacancies will look for candidates from abroad.
 YEE applicants are taken from the pool on the basis of nominations related to current full-time job offers from eligible Yukon employers.

 Skilled Workers Program